wp-plugins/flyzoo/readme.txt

 == Frequently Asked Questions ==

+= Is that a free live chat? =

+Currently we don't offer free live chat plans, but our subscriptions are very affordable!

+The best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
+Cancel, upgrade or downgrade your subscription at any time.

+All plans are discounted up to 33% for yearly subscriptions!

 = Can I test the chat on my localhost? =

 Yes, but you still need to provide your production url when you sign up.